metterian/conversational-ai-for-education/README.md

 ## Fine-tuning
-AI data was used for Korean-English translation corpus for fine tuning. [ [link](https://aihub.or.kr/aidata/87) ]
+- AI Hub Korean-English translation corpus was used for fine tuning. [ [link](https://aihub.or.kr/aidata/87) ]
+- Plus, We add the situation data made by English text book.

 ## Parameter Optimization